yuizho/undertow-sample/README.md

 # undertow-sample
-The sample project of undertow and jersey.
+The sample project of undertow and jersey and webpack as frontend dependency resolver.

 ## how to use Dockerfile
 ```bash